 History of Women's Corrections

-Throughout that time, there were numerous requests to close the maximum-security Prison for Women, with concerns stemming from the lack of a multi-level security environment and the distance between many women and their families and home communities.
+Throughout that time, there were many requests to close the Prison for Women.
+Concerns included the lack of a multi-level security environment and the distance between many women and their families and home communities.

 In 1989, the federal government commissioned a task force to review the overall situation of women offenders and to chart a new direction.
 The Report of the Task Force on Federally Sentenced Women, entitled Creating Choices, was released in April 1990.
-The report made a number of recommendations, including closing the Prison for Women, opening regional institutions and an Aboriginal healing lodge where women-centered programming would be available, and developing a community strategy for women offenders.
+The report made a number of recommendations, including: